Henry Kissinger and the Vietnam War

-American diplomat Henry Kissinger played an important and controversial role in the Vietnam War.
+American diplomat Henry Kissinger (1923–2023) played an important and controversial role in the Vietnam War.
 Starting out as a supporter, Kissinger came to see it as a drag on American power.
-In 1968, Kissinger leaked information about the status of the peace talks in Paris to the Nixon campaign and was rewarded with being appointed National Security Adviser under Richard Nixon.
-As National Security Adviser, Kissinger sought initially to find a way to end the war on American terms.
+In 1968, Kissinger leaked information about the status of the peace talks in Paris to the Nixon campaign and was rewarded with being appointed National Security Advisor under Richard Nixon.
+As National Security Advisor, Kissinger sought initially to find a way to end the war on American terms.
 During his tenure, Kissinger came to differ with Nixon as Kissinger was more in favor of seeking an end to war as expeditiously as possible with minimum damage to American prestige.
 In October 1972, Kissinger reached a draft agreement that Nixon at first rejected, leading to the Christmas bombings of December 1972.
-The agreement that Kissinger signed in January 1973-which led to the American withdraw from Vietnam in March of that year-was very similar to the draft agreement rejected the previous year.
-As National Security Adviser and Secretary of State, Kissinger favored continued American support for South Vietnam right until the collapse of that state in April 1975, which Kissinger blames Congress for.
+The agreement that Kissinger signed in January 1973—which led to the American withdrawal from Vietnam in March of that year—was very similar to the draft agreement rejected the previous year.
+As National Security Advisor and Secretary of State, Kissinger favored continued American support for South Vietnam right until the collapse of that state in April 1975, which Kissinger blamed on Congress.